MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/per-monitor-awareness-extenders.md

 5. Do values cross DPI context boundaries?
     - Drag & drop is a common situation where coordinates can cross DPI contexts.
 Window tries to do the right thing, but in some cases, the host UI may need to do conversion work to ensure matching context boundaries.

-### PMA Nugget package
+### PMA NuGet package
-The new DpiAwarness libraries can be found on the Microsoft.VisualStudio.DpiAwareness NuGet package.
+The new DpiAwarness libraries can be found on the [Microsoft.VisualStudio.DpiAwareness](https://www.nuget.org/packages/Microsoft.VisualStudio.DpiAwareness/) NuGet package.

 ### Recommended tools
 The following tools can help debug PMA-related issues across some of the different UI stacks supported by Visual Studio.